COVID-19 Means It’s Even More Important That We Keep Families Together This Mother’s Day

 Hey, what are you getting your mom for Mother’s Day?
 A card?
 Flowers?
 A few of her favorite Ben & Jerry’s pints?
 Being a mom is hard work, so whatever your plans are this May 10th, make sure you make your mom feel special (while maintaining social distancing...).

 Of course, some mothers won’t be able to celebrate this day with their kids.
-Did you know that 80% of the more than 2.8 million women jailed each year in the US are mothers?
-(Overall, the rate of imprisonment for women has grown twice as fast as it has for men since 1980.)
+Did you know that 80% of the more than 2 million women jailed each year in the US are mothers?
+(The rate of imprisonment for women has grown twice as fast as it has for men since 1980.)
 Incarceration has a huge impact on families, and no one suffers more from that separation than kids.

 Keep Families Together

 America’s money bail system seemingly works just fine if you’re wealthy, but people who can’t afford to pay bail can wind up behind bars indefinitely, for weeks, months, or even years.
-Of the 231,000 women incarcerated in the United States right now, more than half are being held in jails, and many of them haven’t been convicted of anything.
+Of the roughly 230,000 women incarcerated in the United States right now, more than half are being held in jails, and many of them haven’t been convicted of anything.
 They’re behind bars, like hundreds of thousands of other people, only because they don’t have money for bail.
-With women continuing to face discrimination in the work place and a gender pay gap that results in women earning 82 cents for every dollar earned by men, it’s no wonder they can’t afford bail.
+With women continuing to face discrimination in the workplace and a gender pay gap that results in women earning 83 cents for every dollar earned by men, it’s no wonder they can’t afford bail.

 But the situation gets worse: More than 60% of women in state prisons, and nearly 80% of those in jail, have children younger than 18 back home.
 And most of these women are their kids’ primary caregiver.